-If you chose the Upon invitation from an administrator option to only allow users to join the organization with an invitation, you must register the necessary accounts with the organization using a command line utility or sample Python script.
+If you chose the Upon invitation from an administrator option to only allow users to join the organization with an invitation, you must register the necessary accounts with the organization using a command line utility.
 Choose the Administrator role for a SAML account that will be used to administer the portal.

 Demote or delete the initial administrator account

 Now that you have an alternate portal administrator account, you can assign the initial administrator account to another role or delete the account.
 See About the initial administrator account for more information.

 Prevent users from creating their own accounts